Ernest Côté: Second World War

 In 1939, he joined the Royal 22^{e} Régiment, better known as the Van Doos, as a lieutenant.
 On 8 December 1939, he sailed as a part of the 1st Canadian Infantry Division that left Quebec City for Great Britain.
 Côté's first duty in Britain was to prepare the lavish Christmas feast for the Van Doos, who wanted to feel as if they were still at home.
 In early 1940, Marshal Maurice Gamelin, the commander of the French Army, visited Britain and he wanted to see the famous Royal 22^{e} Régiment, which as the 22nd Battalion had won more decorations for valour in the First World War than any other battalion in the Canadian Expeditionary Force.
-Côté was assigned as his guide, and afterwards Gamelin recommenced him as a promising young officer.
-Gamelin's recommention brought Côté to the attention of his supriors.
+Côté was assigned as his guide, and afterwards Gamelin recommended him as a promising young officer.
+Gamelin's recommendation brought Côté to the attention of his superiors.

 He was promoted to warrant officer in March 1940 and then promoted to staff officer in July 1940 with the Anglo-Canadian VII Corps that had the responsibility of guarding the south-east coast of England against a German invasion.
 Côté was assigned to the VII Corps because of Gamelin's recommendation made six months earlier.
-A protégé of General Andrew McNaughton, the general officer commanding of the VII Corps and then of the First Canadian Army, Côté rose rapidly up the ranks.
+A protégé of General Andrew McNaughton, the general officer commanding the VII Corps and then of the First Canadian Army, Côté rose rapidly up the ranks.
 Côté was impressed to see Guy Simonds, a rising officer who is generally regarded as the most able of Canada's Second World War generals, create the curriculum for a Canadian Junior War Staff Course, single-handed.
-Côté described McNaughton as a highly intelligent and charismatic soldier-scientist who was forever coming up with some new scientific idea and who was very popular with the men who served under him.
+Côté described Andrew McNaughton as a highly intelligent and charismatic soldier-scientist who was forever coming up with some new scientific idea and who was very popular with the men who served under him.
 However, Côté expressed much concern about whatever McNaughton, who had spent all of the First World War as a "gunner" (artilleryman) was actually qualified to be a field commander, noting that McNaughton had an obsessive personality for whom no detail was too small.
 In the summer of 1940, Côté was astonished to see McNaughton call up Colonel James Ralston, the Minister of National Defence, to complain about the appearance of Canadian Army trucks on aesthetic grounds, saying he wanted Ralston to send more aesthetically pleasing trucks.
-The outcome of the Battle of Britain was far from certain in the summer of 1940 and Côté expected to be facing a German invasion of Britain anytime that summer, which made the question of the appearance of Canadian Army lorries quite secondary.
+The outcome of the Battle of Britain was far from certain in the summer of 1940, and Côté expected to be facing a German invasion of Britain anytime that summer, which made the question of the appearance of Canadian Army lorries quite secondary.
 In common with many other officers who served under McNaughton, Côté expressed much admiration for him as a man while also feeling that McNaughton's inability to delegate disqualified him from his chosen profession of field commander.